 - Analytics goals: By linking your Google Analytics and Google Ads accounts, you can use tracking IDs and tags to monitor traffic from your ads.

-- Amount spent: See how much your ad has spent.
+- Amount spent: See how much your campaign has spent.

-If your ad isn’t performing to your expectations, ask yourself the below questions to identify ways to improve it.
+If your Smart campaign isn’t performing to your expectations, ask yourself the below questions to identify ways to improve it.

 Are your search phrases specific and appropriate for your ideal audience?

 Your search phrases should be closely related to what you're advertising.
 The more relevant and specific your search phrases are to what you offer, the more likely they'll be to bring in customers for you.

 If your search phrases aren't a good fit for your business, first make sure that the keyword themes you've chosen are as accurate and relevant to your business as possible.

 If your keyword themes accurately describe your business, but some of the search phrases don't apply to your business, try turning them off—you can always turn them back on later.

 Learn more about Search phrases in Smart campaigns.